One of the biggest questions people have after the launch of Gutenberg is:

 It totally depends on what you are going to do.

-If you want to create better and dynamic content, Gutenberg is the right choice for you.
+If you want to create better and beautiful content, Gutenberg is the right choice for you.

 But if you want to create a landing page or custom homepage, then Page Builder is the right choice for you.